amar528/python-leetcode/README.md

 the ith cost, plus the minimum of the 2 steps above it, from the dp list. the answer is the minimum of the 0, 1 steps
 `51ms beats 79%/22%`

+### 198 - House Robber

+We have two choices as we can't rob from two adjacent houses - the previous house (and non-adjacent, accumulated values up to that house), or the current house plus accumulated values from non adjacent houses.
+We can accumulate these in a `dp` array and use `-1` and `-2` indices respectively.
+The maximal value will propagate up to the final array element, so we return `dp[-1]` `31ms beats 85%/12%`

 ## DP - nD